jaysixco/configure-ad/README.md

 3) Click the Search button at the bottom of your screen (1), type "Remote Desktop Connection" (2) and then click "Open" (3) <br>
 ![Remote Desktop Login](https://github.com/jaysixco/monitoring-traffic-rd/assets/160427311/171f3b17-5895-4a7f-9591-1d7b359c3191)
 4) Press the "Ctrl" and "V" button on your keyboard at the same time to paste the number you copied in step 2 and then click "Connect" <br>
-5) On the page that says "Enter Your Credentials" click "More choices" and then "Use a different account" <br>
+5) On the page that says "Enter Your Credentials" click "More choices" and then click "Use a different account" <br>
 6) Type the username and password you created for Windows 2022 VM, then click the blue button that says "Ok"
 7) If this pops up (see screenshot), click "Yes". <br>
 ![if this pops up](https://github.com/jaysixco/monitoring-traffic-rd/assets/160427311/a3f8403a-d15e-4eef-809d-c961677f0596) <br>